The Vermont Statutes Online

 (g) For purposes of this section:

-(1) "Emergency" means any release or threatened release of hazardous materials which causes or may cause an immediate and significant risk of harm to human life, health, or to the environment.
+(1) "Emergency" means any release or threatened release of hazardous materials that causes or may cause an immediate and significant risk of harm to human life, health, or to the environment.

 (2)(A) "Hazardous material" means all petroleum and toxic, corrosive, or other chemicals and related sludge included in any of the following: